 Hogan - Electrochemistry, photochemistry, chemical sensing and biosensing

-We pursue the development of new chemistries and new technologies which will result in exquisitely low detection limits and enhanced selectivity.
+Pursue the development of new chemistries and molecular detection techniques that result in exquisitely low detection limits and enhanced selectivity, and

 We used ultra-low-cost paper microfluidic sensors produced by ink jet printing for electrochemiluminescence-based detection for the first time.
 Significantly, we demonstrated that the luminescent emission could be initiated electrochemically using the audio output of a mobile phone as a function generator; and simultaneously captured by using the in-built camera as a photodetector.